marcelo-morales/FPSE-FinalProject/README.md

 ## Design

-Corresponding design and user interface wireframe sketching can be found in [this Figma] (https://www.figma.com/file/X1w7aaslzVlGoMeHAPfq6M/FPSE-Final-Project?node-id=0%3A1).
+Corresponding design and user interface wireframe sketching can be found in [this Figma](https://www.figma.com/file/X1w7aaslzVlGoMeHAPfq6M/FPSE-Final-Project?node-id=0%3A1).

 ## API Reference